SarthakSri98/magnusfluxx/content/products/inspector-saab.md

 2. **Selector Precision vs Simplicity**
    - *Problem:* Matching vague commands to correct DOM elements without breaking layout.
    - *Solution:* Built a selective DOM extractor that only sends relevant HTML to the AI for each page.
-   - *Lesson:* Most people want to change what they see—not what's hidden.
+   - *Lesson:* Most people want to change what they see-not what's hidden.

 3. **Expectations vs Safety**
    - *Problem:* Some users wanted to make real edits on real dashboards.
    - *Solution:* Kept everything sandboxed.
 Local-only.
 No write access.
 Made this limitation clear in copy.
    - *Lesson:* Trust dies when a tool overpromises.
-It’s okay to say “this is just cosmetic—for now.”
+It’s okay to say “this is just cosmetic-for now.”

 ## Impact & What’s Next

 ### What Worked

 - People *got it* without reading docs.
-- It sparked joy—users typed things like “change everything to Comic Sans” just for fun.
+- It sparked joy-users typed things like “change everything to Comic Sans” just for fun.
 - It became a great demo to show how AI can *do* things, not just chat.

 ### What Didn’t